-- Perform a preliminary evaluation to determine distance refraction as well as to rule out contraindications to contact lens wear as described in the Package Insert. - Lens power is determined from the patient's spherical equivalent prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction) - initial base selection if more Make curve than is available.
+• Perform a preliminary evaluation to determine distance refraction as well as to rule out contraindications to contact lens wear as described in the Package Insert.

+• Lens power is determined from the patient's spherical equivalent prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction)

+Make the initial base curve selection if more than one is available.
 In clinical tests, the NaturalVue (etafilcon A) SPHERE and ASPHERE Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear in the 8.5mm/14.2mm parameters have performed successfully on eyes with a range of keratometry readings.
 However, corneal curvature measurements should be performed to establish the patient's baseline ocular status.
-Trial lenses should be placed on each of the patient's eyes and evaluated after the patient has adjusted to the lenses. - Place the lens on the eye.
+Trial lenses should be placed on each of the patient's eyes and evaluated after the patient has adjusted to the lenses.

+• Place the lens on the eye.
 Allow the lens to remain on the eye long enough to achieve a state of equilibrium.
-Small variations in the tonicity, pH or the lens solutions and individual tear composition may cause slight changes in fitting characteristics. - If the initial lens selection covers the patient's cornea fully, provides discernible movement (0.10mm to 0.30mm after blink) or is mobile using the push-up test, is comfortable for the patient and provides satisfactory visual performance, it is a well-fitted lens and can be dispensed.
-(See Criteria for a Well-Fitted Lens under CLINICAL ASSESSMENT). - Full coverage of the cornea is defined as the lens edge extending beyond the limbal area in all directions.
-Initial lens evaluation should be done after at least 10 minutes of lens wear to allow the lens to stabilize and any tearing to subside. - Following a blink, the lens should move vertically on the patient's eye about 0.10mm to 0.30 mm.
-Using a slit lamp, this movement can be estimated by comparing it with the one-millimeter lens peripheral bevel width. - The Push-up Test is also a reliable indicator of a well-fit lens.
-With the patient looking straight ahead, use your index finger on the patient's lower lid to nudge the edge of the lens upward while observing lens movement, then pull the lid back down and observe the return of the lens.
-A well-fitted lens will move freely upward, stopping shortly after passing the limbus and then return freely to its original position. - When lenses are dispensed for vision correction, the wearer must be supplied with an appropriate wearing regimen and must fully understand all lens handling and emergency lens care instructions to prevent lens damage as described in the Package Insert.
+Small variations in the tonicity, pH or the lens solutions and individual tear composition may cause slight changes in fitting characteristics.

+• If the initial lens selection covers the patient's cornea fully, provides discernible movement (0.10mm to 0.30mm after blink) or is mobile using the push-up test, is comfortable for the patient and provides satisfactory visual performance, it is a well-fitted lens and can be dispensed.
+(See Criteria for a Well-Fitted Lens under CLINICAL ASSESSMENT).
-CLINICAL ASSESSMENT

-- Criteria for a Well-Fitted Lens - sufficient lens movement to allow tear exchange under the lens during a blink in either primary or upward gaze. - good centration in primary gaze and full corneal coverage in all fields of gaze. - satisfactory results on the push-up test. - good comfort and a stable visual response (with over-refraction if needed). - Characteristics of a Tight Lens

-A tight lens fit should not be dispensed.
-A tight lens fit would display some or all of the following characteristics:

-- insufficient or no lens movement during a blink in either primary or upgaze.

-- unsatisfactory results on the push-up test showing a lens that resists movement, remains decentered or returns slowly to its original position.

-- good comfort.

-- fluctuating vision between blinks.

-- Characteristics of a Loose Lens

-A loose lens fit should not be dispensed.
-A loose lens fit would display some or all of the following characteristics:

-- Excessive movement in either primary or upgaze.

-- poor centration in primary and upgaze.

-- unsatisfactory results on the push-up test showing a lens that moves very easily, remains decentered or returns very quickly to its original position or even drops down lower than its original position.

-- reduced comfort.

-- vision may be blurred after the blink.

-FITTING GUIDELINES Toric

-FITTING PROCEDURE

-- Perform a preliminary evaluation to determine distance refraction as well as to rule out contraindications to contact lens wear as described in the Package Insert. - Lens power is determined from the patient's sphero-cylindrical prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction) - Make the initial base curve selection if more than one is available.
-In clinical tests, the NaturalVue (etafilcon A) Toric Daily Disposable Soft (Hydrophilic) Contact Lenses for Daily Wear in the 8.5mm/14.5mm parameters have performed successfully on eyes with a range of keratometry readings.
-However, corneal curvature measurements should be performed to establish the patient's baseline ocular status.
-Trial lenses should be placed on each of the patient's eyes and evaluated after the patient has adjusted to the lenses. - Place the lens on the eye.
-Allow the lens to remain on the eye long enough to achieve a state of equilibrium.
-Small variations in the tonicity, pH or the lens solutions and individual tear composition may cause slight changes in fitting characteristics. - If the initial lens selection covers the patient's cornea fully, provides discernible movement (0.10mm to 0.30mm after blink) or is mobile using the push-up test, is comfortable for the patient and provides satisfactory visual performance, it is a well fitted lens and can be dispensed.
-(See Criteria for a Well-Fitted Lens under CLINICAL ASSESSMENT). - Full coverage of the cornea is defined as the lens edge extending beyond the limbal area in all directions.
-Initial lens evaluation should be done after at least 10 minutes of lens wear to allow the lens to stabilize and any tearing to subside. - Following a blink, the lens should move vertically on the patient's eye about 0.10mm to 0.30 mm.
-Using a slit lamp, this movement can be estimated by comparing it with the one-millimeter lens peripheral bevel width. - The Push-up Test is also a reliable indicator of a well-fit lens.
+• Full coverage of the cornea is defined as the lens edge extending beyond the limbal area in all directions.
+Initial lens evaluation should be done after at least 10 minutes of lens wear to allow the lens to stabilize and any tearing to subside.

+• Following a blink, the lens should move vertically on the patient's eye about 0.10mm to 0.30 mm.
+Using a slit lamp, this movement can be estimated by comparing it with the one-millimeter lens peripheral bevel width.

+• The Push-up Test is also a reliable indicator of a well-fit lens.
 With the patient looking straight ahead, use your index finger on the patient's lower lid to nudge the edge of the lens upward while observing lens movement, then pull the lid back down and observe the return of the lens.
 A well-fitted lens will move freely upward, stopping shortly after passing the limbus and then return freely to its original position.